programble/careen/README.md

 directory it is run from.
 All options can be specified in JSON except the migration ID generation function.

+An alternate configuration file can be specified with the `--config` or `-c` option.

 ### Client

 - `client`: